Emma Bunton: 2018–present: My Happy Place and second Spice Girls reunion

 In November 2019, Bunton released a Christmas single, "Coming Home For Christmas", which also included a cover of "Santa Baby".
 On 6 December 2019, Bunton performed her first solo show in over a decade at the Royal Albert Hall in London.
 The concert was a special one-off Christmas show that featured Bunton performing well known Christmas covers as well as duets onstage with Will Young, Matt Goss and her fiancé Jade Jones.
 The inclusive theater company, Chickenshed, of which Bunton has been a patron for many years, also joined her onstage for a rendition of the Spice Girls song "Mama".

+On 20 December 2024, Bunton released an orchestral version of "2 Become 1"; the single was created with the Budapest Scoring Orchestra.
+She performed the song on the Strictly Come Dancing Christmas Special, which aired on 25 December 2024.

 Other ventures

 Radio

 In February, and again between May and June 2009, Bunton starred as guest presenter on Heart London's Heart Breakfast alongside Jamie Theakston and Harriet Scott.
 Bunton began hosting her own pre-recorded Saturday drive time radio show on Heart in the Saturday afternoon slot 4–7 pm starting on Saturday 13 June 2009.
 Bunton provided maternity leave cover for Heart Breakfast co-presenter Harriet Scott from 3 October until 23 December 2011 on Heart London.
 Following Harriet Scott's departure from Heart Breakfast in November 2012, it was announced Bunton would succeed her as co-host along with Jamie Theakston from 7 January 2013.
-She co-presented with Theakston until December 2018, making her final Heart Breakfast appearance on 14 December.
+She co-presented with Theakston until 10 December 2018, making her final Heart Breakfast appearance on 14 December.
 In March 2017, Bunton won the awards for "Radio Presenter of the Year" and "Digital Radio Programme" at the annual Television and Radio Industries Club (TRIC) Awards for her work on Heart London.
 In January 2018, Bunton was offered a new Sunday night show that runs between 7 and 10.
 The first show aired on 14 January.

 Bunton left Heart London Breakfast at Christmas 2018 to focus on the 2019 Spice Girls Tour.
 She currently still presents the Sunday Evening Heart Show, Hearts Feel Good Weekend with Emma Bunton.